 When Can I File a Grievance?

-You can file a grievance anytime with the MHP if you are unhappy with the specialty mental health services or have another concern regarding the MHP.
+You can file a grievance anytime with the mental health plan if you are unhappy with the specialty mental health services or have another concern regarding the mental health plan.

 How Can I File a Grievance?